doronz88/harlogger/README.md

 # trigger monitor HTTP/HTTPS traffic for the next 120 seconds
 harlogger 120

-# or just trigger for infinity
+# or just trigger for infinity. once this is done, it should be enabled even
+# for software upgrades
 harlogger --infinite
 ```